StanJulia/StanSample.jl/README.md

 ## Notes

 1. Use of both InferenceObjects.jl and the `read_samples()` output_format options :dimarray and :dimarrays (based on DimensionalData.jl) creates a conflict.
 Hence these output_format options are no longer included.
-See the example Pluto notebook `test_dimarray.jl`in Stan for an example how to still use that option.
+See the example Pluto notebook `test_dimarray.jl`in [StanExampleNotebooks.jl](https://github.com/StanJulia/StanExampleNotebooks.jl) for an example how to still use that option.
 At some point in time InferenceObjects.jl might provide an alternative way to create a stacked DataFrame and/or DimensionalData object.

 BridgeStan.jl v1.0.2 continued to give problems.
 I've removed it from StanSample.jl.
 An example Pluto notebook `test_bridgestan.jl` in StanExampleNotebooks.jl demonstrates how BridgeStan can be used.